Vingii/n-body/README.md

 # n-body
  2D n-body simulation with raster based visualisation in python.
- GUI made using tkinter and matplotlib.
+ GUI made using tkinter and pygame.